-The item goodwill refers to the incorporation of the subsidiary Solvi S.r.I. that took place on 01/08/2013.
+The item goodwill refers to the incorporation of the subsidiary Solvi S.r.I. which took place on 01/08/2013.

-14.1 Deferred tax assets: breakdown
+13.1 Prepaid tax assets: breakdown

-Deferred tax assets are composed as follows:
+The balance is composed as follows:

-- Deferred tax assets amounting to Euro 1,807 thousand relative to value adjustments on loans; - Deferred tax assets amounting to Euro 1,671 thousand relative to extraordinary transactions; - Other deferred tax assets amounting to Euro 337 thousand.
+- Prepaid taxes amounting to euro 1,807 thousand relative to value adjustments on loans; - Prepaid taxes mounting to euro 1,671 thousand relative to extraordinary transactions; - Other prepaid taxes amounting to euro 337 thousand.

-14.2 Deferred tax liabilities: breakdown
+13.2 Deferred tax liabilities: breakdown

-Deferred tax liabilities are composed as follows:
+The balance is composed as follows:

-- Liabilities for deferred taxes incurred during FTA amounting to Euro 3; - Liabilities for deferred taxes amounting to Euro 595 thousand relative to interest on arrears pursuant to regulation 231; - Liabilities for deferred taxes amounting to Euro 206 thousand relative to capital gains suspended for securities classified in the AFS portfolio.
+- Liabilities for deferred taxes incurred during FTA amounting to euro 3; - Liabilities for deferred taxes amounting to euro 595 thousand relative to interest on arrears pursuant to regulation 231; - Liabilities for deferred taxes amounting to euro 206 thousand relative to capital gains suspended for securities classified in the AFS portfolio.